evankennedy37/Varroa-Infestation-Prediction/README.md

 Data from a user's own operation should be placed in this folder and specified in the appropriate config files (explained below) to be used for model creation and/or making predictions.
 Appropriate formatting is as follows:
  - **Weather Data**: Timeseries CSV with fields ["station_id","date","hour","air_temp","dew_point","pressure","wind_dir","wind_spd"]
-    - station_id: Weather station identifier, can be from a weather service, or proprietary labeling: Must be an integer value
+    - *station_id*: Weather station identifier, can be from a weather service, or proprietary labeling: Must be an integer value
-    - date: XXXX-XX-XX string, encoding Year-Month-Day
+    - *date*: XXXX-XX-XX string, encoding Year-Month-Day
-    - hour: XX:XX:XX string, encoding Hour:Minute:Second
+    - *hour*: XX:XX:XX string, encoding Hour:Minute:Second
-    - All Other Fields (ie. Weather Measuring Fields): Floating point numbers (ie. decimals allowed), using -9999.0 to represent a missing
+    - *All Other Fields (ie. Weather Measuring Fields)*: Floating point numbers (ie. decimals allowed), using -9999.0 to represent a missing
     - For Reference, see: weather.csv
  - **Varroa Sampling Data**: CSV with ["sampling_id","date_from","date_to","varroa_count","yard_id"]
-    - sampling_id: Unique identifier for a sampling count of varroa mites: Must be an integer value
+    - *sampling_id*: Unique identifier for a sampling count of varroa mites: Must be an integer value
-    - date_from: Date when the drop board was freshly set, prior to the sampling: XXXX-XX-XX string, encoding Year-Month-Day
+    - *date_from*: Date when the drop board was freshly set, prior to the sampling: XXXX-XX-XX string, encoding Year-Month-Day
-    - date_to: Date when the mites were counted: XXXX-XX-XX string, encoding Year-Month-Day
+    - *date_to*: Date when the mites were counted: XXXX-XX-XX string, encoding Year-Month-Day
-    - varroa_count: Manual count of Varroa Mites on the board: Must be an integer value
+    - *varroa_count*: Manual count of Varroa Mites on the board: Must be an integer value
-    - yard_id: A unique integer identifier for a particular yard/apiary
+    - *yard_id*: A unique integer identifier for a particular yard/apiary
     - For Reference, see: varroa_sampling.csv
  - **Yard Data**: CSV with ["yard_id", "elevation", "station_id"]
     - yard_id: A unique integer identifier for a particular yard/apiary: Should match up with those used in the selected Varroa Sampling Data